 The School has a number of research studies underway.
 These studies may be led by students or faculty members.
 Many studies require human participation.
-If you wish to serve as study subject current opportunities and contact information is available below.
+If you wish to serve as study participant current opportunities and contact information is available below:

 Subject Eligibility: Healthy, university-aged individuals with no current back pain, and no severe back pain (causing you to miss school or work) in the past 12 months

 Contact: Tara at – email@example.com